 a.
 Administrative Board Officers: Nominations for the President, First Vice President, Recording Secretary, and Treasurer’s Offices shall be made from the floor of the Convention.
 After nominations have concluded, the balloting for these offices shall be conducted by a consolidated secret ballot.

 b.
 Regional Vice Presidents: Elections of Regional Vice Presidents to represent the National Congress of American Indians in the separate regions of the Bureau of Indian Affairs and the Northeast regions shall be conducted during the second half of the Annual Convention.
 The time and exact location of such caucuses to elect the Regional Vice Presidents shall be announced in General Assembly at least four hours prior to caucus.
 Quorums for such elections shall be comprised of a majority of official representatives of the NCAI member tribes in the region.
-Individual NCAI members within the region of the respective election shall have a vote in these elections.

 a.
 Election Process: The President, Vice President, Recording Secretary and Treasurer shall be elected by secret ballot for tribal members by a majority vote of all members.